 - Spray-on fire retardants are typically only effective at suppressing fire spread for five to ten minutes.
 Water-soluble fire retardants are also at risk of losing their effectiveness due to precipitation or irrigation of mulch material.

 - Irrigating wood and bark mulches should not be relied upon to lessen fire hazard.
 Irrigation does reduce the ignitability of mulches, but water supply and pressure may be limited or unavailable during a wildfire.
 Furthermore, the dry, hot, and windy weather seen during wildfires will dry out the mulch bed well in advance of the flaming front.

 The Combustibility of Mulch

-An evaluation of mulch combustibility was performed in 2008 by the University of California Cooperative Extension and the University of Nevada Cooperative Extension.
+Another evaluation of mulch combustibility was performed in 2008 by the University of California Cooperative Extension and the University of Nevada Cooperative Extension.
 This study resulted in recommendations for mulch use in wildfire hazard areas.
-See the publication, “The Combustibility of Landscape Mulches”.

 The study defines mulch as any material that is used to cover the soil surface for a variety of purposes.
 Mulches can be classified as organic or inorganic.
 Organic mulches usually come from plant materials and include pine needles, pine bark nuggets, shredded western cedar, and even ground or shredded rubber.
 Inorganic mulches consist of rock, gravel, and brick chips.
 These inorganic mulches do not burn and are safe to use in any setting.